admiralakber/physio-rom/README.md

 ## What is Physio ROM

 Physio ROM stands for "Automated Range of Motion (ROM) calculation for Physiotherapists" and is an application that helps physiotherapists and their patient to understand the range of motion of their limbs around a joint.

 This is important for people that have hurt their joints or for some other reason and cannot use their limbs to the full extent, such as after a fall, a stroke, or an accident.
+<dd> </dd>
 ## Installation

 The system consists of: